On the Hardness of Reinforcement Learning with Transition Look-Ahead: Proof of

 \subsection{Discounted case}

-We now show that planning with one-step transition look-ahead under discount can be solved in polynomial time.
-The proof proceeds by formulating the problem as a linear program in the augmented state space, and by showing that the corresponding Bellman constraints admit a polynomial separation oracle, which in turn allows us to apply the ellipsoid method.
+We now show that planning with one-step transition look-ahead under discounted reward can be solved in polynomial time.
+The proof proceeds in two steps.
+First, we reduce the Bellman optimality equations of the augmented MDP to a linear program over the original state space.
+Second, we show that this reduced linear program admits a polynomial-time separation oracle, which yields polynomial-time solvability via the ellipsoid method.